Our Beginnings

 Environmental Justice

-Co-founder of PODER Susana Almanza attended the First People of Color Conference in 1991 and worked alongside other POC leaders to write the 17 Principles of EJ which are the founding values and document for environmental justice movement in the United States.
+Co-founder of PODER Susana Almanza attended the First People of Color Conference in 1991 and worked alongside other POC leaders to write the 17 Principles of EJ, which served as the foundation of the environmental justice movement in the United States.

 History of East Austin

-In 1928, the City of Austin’s Master Plan designated East Austin as the area where all industries, African Americans and Mexican American communities would relocate and reside.
-Prior to that, there were African American and Mexican American communities throughout Austin.
-Like many cities in the United States Austin is extremely segregated, with the East Side redlined and bearing the consequences of environmental racism.
-Environmental racism is a term used to describe the placement of polluting industries in communities of color leading to severe health issues and death.
-Although Austin has an image of a progressive city, poor race relations are at the heart of many issues.
+In 1928, the City of Austin’s Master Plan designated East Austin as the area where all industry, African American, and Mexican American communities would relocate and reside.
+Prior to that, there were African American and Mexican American communities all throughout Austin.
+Like many cities in the United States, Austin is extremely segregated.
+The East Side was redlined, and continues to bear the consequences of environmental racism.
+Environmental racism is a term used to describe the placement of polluting industries in communities of color, leading to severe health issues and even death.
+While Austin portrays the image of a progressive city, poor race relations remain at the heart of many of its present-day issues.

-Janie Rangel - Chair , represents the Gardens Neighborhood Association
+Janie Rangel - Chair of the Gardens Neighborhood Association

 Bertha Williams - Chair of the Stuart Circle Neighborhood Association